Section 1: The Far North

-Covid-19 gave me a bit of a headache planning this trip.
+Covid-19 gave me a bit of a headache planning Section 1 of this trip.
 Not knowing if I can go ahead with my trip had a noticeable (negative) effect on my motivation to plan the hike.
 End of June, when Norway decided to open its borders for some European countries mid-July, I went ahead and booked my flights to the far north, even though at that point it wasn't clear yet, for which citizens Norway would grant entry for tourist purposes.

 Some well needed positive news, which boosted my motivation.
 High time to finish the planning!